 Water distributes vital nutrients and removes toxins and waste.
-Most tap and bottled water have contaminants such as chemicals, chlorine, fluoride, bacteria, antibiotics, etc. Purified water has an equal number of +/- ions, it is rich in minerals, is free of common contaminants, and has a 7.0 pH or higher.
+Most tap and bottled water have contaminants such as chemicals, chlorine, fluoride, bacteria, antibiotics, etc. Purified water has an equal number of +/- ions, is rich in minerals, is free of common contaminants, and has a 7.0 pH or higher.
 A 100-gram serving of lemon provides you with nearly 90% of your Vitamin C intake requirement for an entire day!
 Lemons are power-packed with electrolytes such as potassium, calcium, and magnesium as well as several antioxidants.
 One antioxidant, in particular, that is found in lemons is called D-Limonene which helps detoxify the liver.
-In order to reap the full, fat loss benefits for your meal plan, you must have a clean healthy liver as a starting block.
+In order to reap the full, fat loss benefits of your meal plan, you must have a clean healthy liver as a starting block.

 When you’re tired you skip workouts; you get takeout for dinner, or you have an extra cookie before bed to satisfy your late-night cravings.
-Eating is directly correlated with synchronizing circadian clocks and when you eat late because the kids we’re kicking and screaming when it was time for bed, well you’ve just desynchronized your central and peripheral circadian clock, which leads to increased body fat [R].
+Eating is directly correlated with synchronizing circadian clocks and when you eat late because the kids were kicking and screaming when it was time for bed, well you’ve just desynchronized your central and peripheral circadian clock, which leads to increased body fat [R].
 Nice work.

 To date, there have been over 50 epidemiological studies that have examined the association between sleep duration and obesity.
 The majority found a direct relationship between shorter sleep duration and increased body fat.

 “There’s a direct correlation between sleep, our hormones, and our metabolic processes in the body and without sleep, we throw these processes out of balance, says Alexandria Best, Founder of The Swole Kitchen.
 “When we don’t sleep, our blood sugar levels increase, our insulin resistance increases, our testosterone production slows, and our hunger hormones (ghrelin & leptin) increase, disabling our body’s natural ability to tell when we’re too full or not hungry.
-This is why people who are sleep-deprived feel disconnected from their body’s natural signals, feel hungry and struggle to lose weight.”
+This is why people who are sleep-deprived feel disconnected from their body’s natural signals, feel hungry, and struggle to lose weight.”

-Years of poor nutritional habits have turned your body and calorie burning abilities against you.
+Years of poor nutritional habits have turned your body and calorie-burning abilities against you.
 With a few simple steps, you can supercharge your metabolism and get back on track to hitting your goals.
-If you don't know exactly where to start, or feel like you need more help, schedule a free consultation with a nutrition coach to help you create a custom nutrition plan, so you can take the guesswork out of it, stop wasting your time and burn that body fat.
+If you don't know exactly where to start or feel like you need more help, schedule a free consultation with a nutrition coach to help you create a custom nutrition plan, so you can take the guesswork out of it, stop wasting your time, and burn that body fat.

 Need Help With Optimizing Your Diet And Nutrition Plan To Finally Get The Results You've Been Waiting For?